BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 	* Critical thinking X, explanations for written assessment answers
 	* Documentation: 5, citations for resources used in questions embedded in answers
 	* Professional behavior: 10, class participation, assignment formatting using homework template (including code formatted in `monospace`)
-* :pencil2: Written assessment: create new file in your homework repository, `LastnameHomework`, called `LastnameWk3Homework.md`.
+* :pencil2: Written assessment:
+	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk3Homework.md".
 Title (header) is "Unix scripting and pipelines."
-Answer the following questions about the Unix tools you learned for this week's lab.
-Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
-Don't forget to preview your homework before committing!
+	* Answer the following questions about the Unix tools you learned for this week's lab, including code comments where appropriate
+	* Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
+	* If you choose to copy and paste the questions before answering, it might help to copy from the Raw view.
+	* Don't forget to preview your homework before committing!
+	* If you get stuck on a question, please consult the textbook (see readings above).

 1. pseudocode
 2. code with comments